pagkly/Zed/Investopedia3/Qualified Automatic Contribution Arrangement (QACA).md

 Encouraging retirement savings at work has been a problem for economists and policymakers.
 Many employers offer 401(k) or 403(b) defined contribution plans.
 However, plan enrollment and contribution levels remain relatively low in actual practice.
 Traditional plans require opting-in, and research by Nobel Prize-winning economist Richard Thaler indicates that default options have a powerful influence on choices.

-One solution has been to implement an [opt-out plan](https://www.investopedia.com/terms/o/opt-out-plan.asp), where employees are automatically enrolled and must elect to stop participating.
+One solution has been to implement an [[opt-out plan]](https://www.investopedia.com/terms/o/opt-out-plan.asp), where employees are automatically enrolled and must elect to stop participating.

 Do not assume that all money withheld from paychecks goes to pay taxes.
 Withheld funds are sometimes used for QACAs and other automatic-enrollment retirement plans.